To renew your Green Card, you may file Form I-90, with the USCIS.

 The process to renew your Green Card

-Typically immigration forms are complex and confusing and it applies to Form I-90 as well.
-Simple mistakes can prove to be a big deal.
+Immigration forms are typically complex and confusing, and Form I-90 is no different.
+Simple mistakes can prove to have big consequences

-So to avoid such mistakes you can use our online software to prepare your Form I-90.
-We make the form questions and instructions easier and provide value-added services to make your life much easier.
+Our unique software can help you fill out this complicated form.
+To avoid such mistakes you can use our online software to prepare your Form I-90.
+We make the form questions and instructions simple and provide value-added services to make your life much easier.

-Best of all we have more than 10 years in experience and have helped over half a million people to prepare their immigration forms.
+We have more than 10 years in experience and have helped over half a million people to successfully prepare their immigration forms.

-Since you are renewing it after 10 years it is best to do it right the first time.
-If you are curious to know what we can do for you then go check our software service.
+Since you are renewing it after 10 years, it is best to do it correctly the first time.
+If you are curious to know what we can do for you, then go check our software service.

 Now onto the process of Green Card Renewal.